pranav-prakash/jmtpfs/README.md

 `jmtpfs -o volname="Nexus 5" -o volicon=/System/Library/CoreServices/CoreTypes.bundle/Contents/Resources/com.apple.iphone-4-black.icns ~/Desktop/nexus`

+Also downloadable (in the releases tab) is a helper application that will automatically run the above using a shell script upon launching the app.

 ##Performance and implementation notes:

 Libmtp (and I assume the MTP protocol itself) doesn't support seeking within a